Raving Dave Fans Unite!

 Webcast Q: What's this I hear about a live Webcast of a Dave solo show??

-A: Two shows at the Sit-N-Bull Pub in Maynard, MA were recorded and are available through Dave's Web site at: http://www.davedavies.com/ .
-The first show, from June 4, 1998, is available in stereo in RealAudio.
-Two songs from the second show, taped February 6, 1999, are available in streaming video form, as is an interview taped earlier that day.
-The necessary browser plug-ins are available at sites linked from Dave's site.
+A: Two shows at the Sit-N-Bull Pub in Maynard, MA were recorded and were available through Dave's Web site.
+The first show, from June 4, 1998, was available in stereo in RealAudio.
+Two songs from the second show, taped February 6, 1999, were available in streaming video form, as is an interview taped earlier that day.

 Thanks go to Chris Locke (Webmaster of Dave's Web site at the time) for putting the Webcasts together, and working out the numerous technical details.